BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - MUST set open.state to `PENDING`.

 TODO: Onchain refunds.
-Ideas:
-- (Async) User provides a refund_btc_address at the order creation.
+Ideas: User provides a refund_btc_address at the order creation.

 ### 4 Channel Open

-The LSP MUST open the channel under the following conditions
+The LSP MUST open the channel under the following conditions:

-**Async**
 - The open.state switched to `PENDING`